home > our support > pre-incorporation funds

 Once you have read through the guidance, please contact your Technology Transfer / Research Commercialisation team to discuss your application and get a copy of the application form.

 There are two possible outcomes for each application.
 These are: award approved or award not approved.
-If your application is not approved this time it can be resubmitted to one of the future rounds.
+If your application is not approved this time it can be resubmitted in the event of a future funding round.

 A decision letter will be issued by the project team.
 This will be sent to you, your technology transfer contact, and your university Northern Accelerator lead.
 In the event that an award is being made the letter will also be copied to relevant contacts in your research office and department.